TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 "But we want it to be faster!"
 Okay, okay.
-My next trick is to place a lock on _each_ key of the map.
+My next trick is to place a lock on _each_ key/value of the map.
-We can use a custom struct to represent the values of our map and place a unique mutex on each value.
+We can use a custom struct to represent the values of our map and place a unique mutex on each.
 This way, many different keys can be mutated at the same time.

 <img src="/images/2018/07/approach3.png"/>